 Proof of income or details of your guarantor- This could be a copy of a bank statement.

 A Work contract if you are in employment.

 A deposit (up to a month and a half or two months of rent is normal).

 Attic apartments are beautiful but beware, they get very hot in summer

 Where to Search

 I would ideally say that word of mouth would be the best option.
-Ask around anyone you know in Madrid, whether it be through acquaintances or Facebook.
-The only reason for this is you are statistically less likely to end up living with someone who seemed normal but is in fact mad as a box of frogs.
-To be honest though, this might happen anyway and it’s all part of the experience of flat sharing.
+Ask anyone you know in Madrid, whether it be through acquaintances or Facebook.
+The only reason for this is you are statistically less likely to end up living with someone who seemed normal but is, in fact, mad as a box of frogs.
+To be honest, though, this might happen anyway and it’s all part of the experience of flat sharing.